enasequence/read_docs/faq/runs.rst

 If the file is identified as having errors, remake the file and upload this.
 Be sure to check that the MD5 value hasn't changed: you will need to re-register a correct value if it has.
+To do so, see `Appendix: Correcting An MD5 Value`_ for information on how to do this.

 FASTQ Files